joe29-rgb/Career-Lever-AI/RAILWAY_DEPLOYMENT.md

-# JobCraft AI - Railway Deployment Guide
+# Career Lever AI - Railway Deployment Guide

 ## 🚀 Deployment to Railway

-This guide will help you deploy JobCraft AI to Railway.
+This guide will help you deploy Career Lever AI to Railway.

 ## Prerequisites